auanasgheps/snapraid-aio-script/README.md

 You can re-enable full output in the email by switching the option `VERBOSITY`.
 The full report will always be available in `/tmp/snapRAID.out` but will be replaced after each run, or deleted when the system is shut down.
 You can change the location of the file if you need to keep it.

-Here's a sneak peek of the email report.
+Here's an example email report.

 ```markdown